CW: Structural homophobia, racist microaggressions, manipulation

 “So, did you hear?”

 Rook glanced up at Jacob.
 “Hear what?
-I’ve been in the Zweispars for a month and a half, it’s slow down there.”
+I’ve been in the Zweispars for a month, it’s slow down there.”

 “Coben Garrow disappeared.”

 He’d been distracted, thinking about a way to find out what Djaneki’s “out” was – “What?
 What do you mean, disappeared?”

 “I mean, disappeared.
 No ransom note, not yet anyway.
 Just gone.”